To enjoy the full Mail & Guardian online experience: please upgrade your browser

 I inwardly applauded his decision because a judge, in my view, knows that every piece put before him or her has to be backed up by concrete evidence before the final verdict can be pronounced.

 I recall listening to him when he was being interviewed for a seat at our Constitutional Court.
-He said: